-However, the definition of these lifecycle stages with regards to your funnel varies depending on your business.
-For example, let’s say you worked at a property management company trying to attract residents into one of your properties.
+However, the definition of these lifecycle stages concerning your funnel varies depending on your business.
+For example, let’s say you worked at a property management company trying to attract residents to one of your properties.
 In that case, your lifecycle might be defined like this:

-Sales Qualified Lead – Somone who has asked for information on renting and fits/is able to afford the space; the person has also talked to a sales representative.
+- Sales Qualified Lead — Someone who has asked for information on renting and fits/can afford the space; the person has also talked to a sales representative.

-Opportunity – Someone who has not only shown interest in renting but has engaged or seen the property.
+- Opportunity — Someone who has shown interest in renting and has engaged or seen the property.

 The Steps in Qualifying Your Real Estate Leads